SheaMeyers/worker-coordindator-react-node/README.md

 0. This project uses postgresql, node, and react so if you don't have these installed you will need to install them and set them up.
 1. Create a database using `createdb yourdatabasename`
-2. Copy `.env.example` in the `backend/prisma` directory to `.env` and update the database credentials and the secret keys
+2. Run `npm run install-dependencies` to install the backend and frontend dependencies
+3. Go into `backend/prisma` and update the `.env` file to use `localhost` instead of `wcdb`
-3. Run `npm run init-db` to setup the initial database
+4. Run `npm run init-db` to setup the initial database
-4. Run `npm run app` to run the app and after building and running you should see the message `Worker coordinator listening on port 4000`.
+5. Run `npm run app` to run the app and after building and running you should see the message `Worker coordinator listening on port 4000`.
 If you see this you can then go to `localhost:4000` to see the app

 ## Running with docker

 This project is also configured to run using Docker.
-To do so simply run `docker compose up`.
+To do you can skip the above steps and simply run `docker compose up`.

 ## Usage